Part of: PMS & pre-period conflict — partner's pillar guide

 PMS stands for premenstrual syndrome.
 It refers to a cluster of physical and emotional symptoms that appear in the 5–10 days before a woman's period and disappear when menstruation begins.

 It's not a personality change.
-It's a physiological shift that she can't simply "snap out of".
+It's a physiological shift that she can't "snap out of".

 Common PMS symptoms